awsdocs/aws-sct-user-guide/doc_source/agents.dw.md

 1. Create a new IAM role that has access to your Amazon S3 bucket\.

 1. Modify the trust section of this role to trust the user that you created before to assume the role\.
-In the following example, replace `111122223333:user/DataExtractionAgentName` with the name of your IAM user\.
+In the following example, replace `111122223333:user/DataExtractionAgentName` with the name of your user\.

    ```
    {